openbibleinfo/Bible-Passage-Reference-Parser/Readme.md

 	* `error`: zero verses ("Matthew 5:0") are invalid.
 	* `upgrade`: zero verses are upgraded to 1: "Matthew 5:0" → "Matt.5.1".
 	* `allow`: zero verses are kept as-is: "Matthew 5:0" → "Matt.5.0".
 Some traditions use 0 for Psalm titles.
-* `non_latin_digits_strategy: "ignore"`
-	* `ignore`: treat non-Latin digits the same as any other character.
-	* `replace`: replace non-Latin (0-9) numeric digits with Latin digits.
-This replacement occurs before any book substitution.

 #### Context

 * `book_alone_strategy: "ignore"`
 	* `ignore`: any books that appear on their own don't get parsed as books ("Gen saw" doesn't trigger a match, but "Gen 1" does).
-	* `full`: any books that appear on their own get parsed as the complete book ("Gen" means "Gen.1-Gen.50").
+	* `full`: any books that appear on their own get parsed as the complete book ("Gen" → "Gen.1-Gen.50").
-	* `first_chapter`: any books that appear on their own get parsed as the first chapter ("Gen" means "Gen.1").
+	* `first_chapter`: any books that appear on their own get parsed as the first chapter ("Gen" → "Gen.1").
+* `book_range_strategy: "ignore"`
+	* `ignore`: any books that appear on their own in a range are ignored ("Matt-Mark 2" → "Mark.2").
+	* `include`: any books that appear on their own in a range are included as part of the range ("Matt-Mark 2" → "Matt.1-Mark.2", while "Matt 2-Mark" → "Matt.2-Mark.16").
 * `captive_end_digits_strategy: "delete"`
 	* `delete`: remove any digits at the end of a sequence that are preceded by spaces and immediately followed by a `\w`: "Matt 5 1Hi" → "Matt.5".
 This is better for text extraction.
 	* `include`: keep any digits at the end of a sequence that are preceded by spaces and immediately followed by a `\w`: "Matt 5 1Hi" → "Matt.5.1".
 This is better for query parsing.
 * `end_range_digits_strategy: "verse"`
 	* `verse`: treat "Jer 33-11" as "Jer.33.11" (end before start) and "Heb 13-15" as "Heb.13.15" (end range too high).
-	* `sequence`: treat them as sequences.
+	* `sequence`: treat them as sequences ("Jer 33-11" → "Jer.33,Jer.11", "Heb 13-15" → "Heb.13").

 #### Apocrypha
 * `ps151_strategy: "c"`